Lusonectes: Discovery and naming

-The holotype, MG33, a partial skull and articulated mandible, was discovered possibly by geologist Paul Choffat and his team during the 19th century within rocks from the São Gião Formation near Murtede, Portugal.
+The holotype, MG33, a partial skull and articulated mandible, was discovered possibly by geologist Paul Choffat and his team during the 19th century within rocks from the São Gião Formation near Alhadas, Coimbra District, Portugal.

 Henri Émile Sauvage (1898) described MG33 as belonging to an unknown species of Plesiosaurus.
 Other authors, including Bardet et al. (2008) and Ruiz−Omeñaca et al. (2009) also classified MG33 within Plesiosaurus.
 Castanhinha and Mateus (2007) and Smith & Vincent (2010) instead classified the specimen as an indeterminate member of Plesiosauria.

 The specimen was described and named by Adam S. Smith, Ricardo Araújo and Octávio Mateus in 2012 as Lusonectes sauvagei.
 Lusonectes was described as the first diagnostic plesiosaur species discovered in Portugal to date.